alexfederlin/jukebox/README.md

 Here you will find all resources I used to build my RFID jukebox project.
 ![Jukebox](https://lh3.googleusercontent.com/pv-Fiz7H5_kjdsXBR3EBHR22OiZAHizz9FE4_JCX-vNBZOEodPO9EkLWWmELTjNF7ljwb6dfjRhJmVQDA4LtR-4do3H9sG23VDzxw5u7QxAFE5a1CvwSMdHjk2XcNW-4wBEnOKUSLL8)
 ## TL;DR
 It's a box which reads an RFID card, translates it into a folder on the Raspi's SD Card and instructing mpd to play it.
-You also have buttons and a knob.
+You also have a display, buttons and a knob.
-There are complete instructions including building plans for building the hardware below.

 SW is written in bad node.js.
-All in the repo and installable via Ansible playbooks.
+If you just want to use it, all you need is to put the hardware together.
+There are Ansible playbooks which do all of the Raspi configuration and installation in the repo.
+For building the hardware, there are complete instructions below and building plans in the repo.

 ## Inspiration
 The idea is not new.
 Instead of having CDs scratched in no time or paying ridiculous amounts of money for commercial RFID story players (has anyone ever bought a tonies?
 Really?), I decided to roll my own.